Marcel0906/react-jobfinder/README.md

 # react-jobfinder

-## created with Vite, TailwindCSS, react-icons, react-spinners and json-server
+## created with Vite, TailwindCSS, react-icons, react-spinners, react-toastify and json-server